Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 Mei 2026 11.15.55 UTC
+- WIB: Minggu, 17 Mei 2026 14.40.35 UTC
-- WITA: Minggu, 17 Mei 2026 12.15.55 UTC
+- WITA: Minggu, 17 Mei 2026 15.40.35 UTC
-- WIT: Minggu, 17 Mei 2026 13.15.55 UTC
+- WIT: Minggu, 17 Mei 2026 16.40.35 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: success
+Kategori: attitude